Brewery Creek and Reavers Lane - Natural Hazard Review

 Hi there, just wondering where things are at with this project and whether there are any indicative timeframes on notification of options/plan changes?

-MorganS asked almost 3 years ago
+MorganS asked over 3 years ago

 Queenstown Lakes District Council is currently in the final stages of analysing risk management options.
 Once complete, we’ll be hosting a number of community sessions in the latter half of 2021 to help guide selection of risk management options.

-Page last updated: 23 Aug 2022, 09:45 AM
+Page last updated: 11 Oct 2024, 10:01 AM